MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Utility/getGlobalContext/organizationSettings.md

 ## fullNameConventionCode

-Returns the FullNameConventionCode setting of the current organization
+Returns the FullNameConventionCode setting of the current organization.

 ### Syntax